kelsi2/TS_Course/Intro/README.md

 # TypeScript Intro

 This is the first app I'm building using TypeScript.
-Following along with [TypeScript: The Complete Developer's Guide [2020]](https://www.udemy.com/course/typescript-the-complete-developers-guide/) on Udemy.
 The goal of this app is to make a network request to fetch some JSON and print the result.

 ### What I Learned